 IT has advanced service automation rather slowly even though there have been many possibilities.
 Now signs of development are in the air as robotic process automation is rising and new technology is taking down old barriers.
 Still, the key question is whether IT management and other parts of an organisation are ready to learn from each other.

-Five years ago I wrote about IT service processes automation.
+Seven years ago I wrote about IT service processes automation.
 I optimistically described possibilities for eliminating manual work stages and making the delivery chain of IT services more efficient by automating processes from one end to the other.
 As examples of the first steps I gave a few ”easy” targets that would yield benefits quickly, such as resetting passwords, granting access rights, installing software and using automatic configurations.

 The idea was – and still is – that after quick wins automation should be systematically advanced towards other targets that produce cost savings within the IT.